nschhina/Traffix/README.md

 - [ ] replace assert statements with error and warning log **(Wesley)**

 ### Stage 5: User Interaction
-*Target Date: Thursday, November 9th*
+*Target Date: Friday, November 10th*
 - [ ] allow user to control speed of simulation **(Wesley)**
 - [ ] allow user to add cars, select destination, change road layout **(Wesley)**
 - [ ] allow user to make slight modifications to the algorithm (such as how quickly it responds to changes in the environment) **(Wesley)**
 - [ ] improve graphical interface, and add methods to modify environment variables **(Brooke)**

 ### Stage 6: Secondary Display/Physical Model (Tentative)
-*Target Date: Thursday, November 16th*
+*Target Date: Friday, November 17th*
 - [ ] connect secondary display **(Navraj)**
 - [ ] implement secondary display or physical model of city **(Brooke)**
 - [ ] allow close up of a portion of the map **(Wesley)**